sarajag/foundry-samples/samples/microsoft/infrastructure-setup/17-private-network-standard-user-assigned-identity-agent-setup/README.md

 **Supported regions: West US, East US, East US 2, Japan East, France Central, UAE North, South Central US, Italy North, Germany West Central, Brazil South, South Africa North, Australia East, Sweden Central, Canada East, West Europe**

 >
-> Class B and C subnet support is already GA and available in all regions supported by Azure AI Foundry Agent Service.
-No subscription allowlisting is required.
-Deployment templates and setup steps are identical for Class A, B, and C subnets; Class A remains in private preview solely because of its limited region coverage.
+> Private Class B and C subnet support is available in all regions supported by Azure AI Foundry Agent Service and Private Class A is supported in a subset of regions supported by the Azure AI Foundry Agent service.
+Private Class A, B, and C support are all now GA.
+Deployment templates and setup steps are identical for Class A, B, and C subnets.
 For more on the supported regions of the Azure AI Foundry Agent service, see [Models supported by Azure AI Foundry Agent Service](https://learn.microsoft.com/en-us/azure/ai-foundry/agents/concepts/model-region-support?tabs=global-standard)

 ---
 ## Overview